 It has been already established \citep{Parker_prl_2020b, Parker_jpp_2021, fu_nc_2021} that for a magnetized plasma an edge state arises between bands 2 and 3, and can also be confirmed in our results as shown by the blue color line in Fig. \ref{Fig2}(a).
-This high-frequency edge state is dominated by electron dynamics, hence we name it electron gaseous plasmon polariton (EGPP).
-EGPPs are localized near the center of the density profile which is confirmed by Fig. \ref{Fig2}(c), where the centroid of non-zero components of electric field (eigenmodes), obtained using a numerical eigenvalue solver, is localized near the center of the density profile.
+This high-frequency edge state is dominated by electron dynamics, hence we name it electron topological surface plasma waves (ETSPW).
+ETSPWs are localized near the center of the density profile which is confirmed by Fig. \ref{Fig2}(c), where the centroid of non-zero components of electric field (eigenmodes), obtained using a numerical eigenvalue solver, is localized near the center of the density profile.
 Nonetheless, we have another band gap exist between band 1 and 2 and the gap Chern number for this gap is $C_{1,2} = -1$.
 According to the bulk-boundary correspondence, a gapless edge state must exist in this band gap.
 We present that a low-frequency edge state exists between bands 1 and 2 for a finite ion mass as shown by the red color line in Fig. \ref{Fig2}(b).
-This edge state is mostly governed by ion dynamics, hence we name it ion gaseous polarized polaritons (IGPP).
-The IGPPs are localized near the plasma-vacuum interface, which is confirmed by Fig. \ref{Fig2}(d), where the centroid of non-zero components of electric fields is localized near the interface.
-Interestingly, the sign of group velocity of low-frequency edge states is in the opposite direction of high-frequency waves, {i.e.}, for a given magnetic field direction, EGPPs and IGPPs will propagate in opposite directions.
-The IGPPs unidirectional frequency window is confined between band 1 and ion cyclotron resonance frequency.
+This edge state is mostly governed by ion dynamics, hence we name it ion topological surface plasma wave (ITSPW).
+The ITSPWs are localized near the plasma-vacuum interface, which is confirmed by Fig. \ref{Fig2}(d), where the centroid of non-zero components of electric fields is localized near the interface.
+Interestingly, the sign of group velocity of low-frequency edge states is in the opposite direction of high-frequency waves, {i.e.}, for a given magnetic field direction, ETSPWs and ITSPWs will propagate in opposite directions.
+The ITSPWs unidirectional frequency window is confined between band 1 and ion cyclotron resonance frequency.
 The LH resonance frequency bulk bands exist from ion cyclotron resonance frequency to band 2.